Hyxpillow/BDS-spring2024/README.md

    python3 ./preprocess/main.py
    ```
 3. After preprocessing, the outputs (figures and processed datasets) are available in `./figures/` and `./datasets/`.
+4. Open and run the `best_performance.ipynb` notebook located in the notebook folder to access the our best features and performance measures.

 ### Movie Recommender System